the-scouts/por/sphinx_source/chapter-15.rst

 Rule 15.12 This rule is intentionally left blank
 ------------------------------------------------
-BLANK RULE DUMMY

 Rule 15.13 Appeals against the dismissal Scout Network Members
 --------------------------------------------------------------
 a.
-Any Scout Network Member who is dismissed has the right of appeal (with the aid of a 'friend' if so desired) to the District Commissioner (or equivalent, where an exception to a District Scout Network operates) or Deputy UK Commissioner for Programme (14-25) where the member is a member of the UK Scout Network only.
+Any Scout Network Member who is dismissed has the right of appeal (with the aid of a 'friend' if so desired) to the District Commissioner (or equivalent, where an exception to a District Scout Network operates) or Deputy UK Commissioner for Programme (14--25) where the member is a member of the UK Scout Network only.

 b.
-If so requested by the person dismissed, the District Commissioner (or equivalent, where an exception to a District Scout Network operates) or Deputy UK Commissioner for Programme (14-25) where the member is a member of the UK Scout Network only, may appoint a committee to hear the appeal.
+If so requested by the person dismissed, the District Commissioner (or equivalent, where an exception to a District Scout Network operates) or Deputy UK Commissioner for Programme (14--25) where the member is a member of the UK Scout Network only, may appoint a committee to hear the appeal.

 c.
 Reasonable opportunity must be given for the dismissed person to attend the meeting of such a committee to state a case against dismissal.